“Jean’s litigation competence is extremely rare. It is a gift. And he does it without a scorched earth manner.”

 A Fellow in the American College of Trial Lawyers and a Member of ABOTA, Jean represents both plaintiffs and defendants in state and federal court and arbitrations.
 His practice spans complex commercial litigation, with particular depth in securities matters, energy disputes, and contract and fiduciary duty claims.
 Jean has built a strong track record of success in complicated disputes for clients such as Huntsman Chemical, Energy Transfer Partners, Sterling Group, Metro National Corporation, OMNOVA Solutions, Moody Realty National and Chevron Phillips Chemical.

 Chambers and Benchmark Litigation rank Jean among the best commercial litigators in the country.
 Best Lawyers has also recognized him as Securities Lawyer of the Year.
 Jean graduated from the University of Texas School of Law with Honors, before beginning his law career at Gibbs & Bruns LLP and becoming partner there in 1995.
-In 2009, Jean co-founded Reynolds Frizzell LLP which has been named a Top Ten Litigation Boutique in America.
+In 2009, Jean co-founded Reynolds Frizzell LLP, which was named a Top Ten Litigation Boutique in America 2017 by Benchmark Litigation.

 Enterprise Texas Pipeline v.
 Energy Transfer Partners